Satellite-im/Warp/docs/data/overview.md

 #### DataType

 The data type represents the associated payload.
-Each module is required to have a unique [Module](modules/core_types) identifier attached to the data.
+Each type is required to have a unique [DataType](data/data_types) identifier attached to the data.
 You can get a list of the available module types by checking the API.

 #### Payload